-- (a) This Agreement will commence seven days after approval by Fair Work Commission and will nominally expire on 30 June 2015. - (b) The employer agrees that discussions regarding bargaining for a new Agreement shall commence no later than 3 months prior to the expiry date of this Agreement. - (c) The employer and employee/s have the right to appoint a representative that may include Leading Age Services Australia NSW-ACT and the union/s, to represent their interests.
+- (a) This Agreement will commence seven days after approval by the Fair Work Commission and will nominally expire on 30 June 2020. - (b) The employer agrees that discussions regarding bargaining for a new agreement shall commence no later than 3 months prior to the expiry date of this Agreement. - (c) The employer and employee/s have the right to appoint a representative that may include the Leading Age Services Australia Ltd and the union/s, to represent their interests.